 There have been Chinese living in the Manchester area since 1851.
-The Manchester Chinese Community Archive documents the history of the Chinese in Manchester since the 19th century.
+The Manchester Chinese Community Archive website documents the history of the Chinese in Manchester since the 19th century.
+The catalogue for the archive collection can be viewed online.

 We have also been working on a project with pupils from Manchester Grammar School.
 They have been using trade directories and census returns to trace the history of Chinese businesses in the Manchester area.
 The earliest listed Chinese business we have discovered is in a 1907 Manchester directory.
 The results of this project can be found on Google Maps.